Disease/Disorder

 In caudal regression syndrome, the risk of cognitive deficits is also minimal and rehabilitation providers should seek to facilitate mobility to allow experiential learning.
 Minimization of contractures is of the utmost importance and allows for improved mobility and positioning.
 Education about wound prevention should also be started at an early age.

 Various orthopedic interventions for scoliosis and hip dysplasia may be undertaken based on clinical context.
-Surgical intervention for hip dysplasia is not performed as often as in previous years and typically is limited to those with significant pain or functional limitations thought to be a direct result of the dislocated hip.12
+Surgical intervention for hip dysplasia is not performed as often as in previous years and typically is limited to those with significant pain or functional limitations thought to be a direct result of the dislocated hip.9

 At different disease stages

 Children with spina bifida occulta typically meet development milestones on time.
-Attainment of developmental milestones during childhood for children with lipomeningocele, diastematomyelia, caudal regression,and sacral agenesis is variable and typically is correlated with the neurologic exam.
+Attainment of developmental milestones during childhood for children with lipomeningocele, diastematomyelia, caudal regression, and sacral agenesis is variable and typically is correlated with the neurologic exam.
 Often, from birth to the first six months of life, these children are on-target or close to on-target with milestones.

 From 6 months to 1 year of age, those children with lower extremity and truncal weakness may display delays with sitting, pulling to stand, and ambulating.
 Degree of contractures, when present, can also result in further limitations.
+The high prevalence of obesity in patients with spina bifida requires early intervention and anticipatory guidance for patients and families.

 Coordination of care